casework/CASE-Examples/examples/illustrations/inference/README.md

 * Hypothesis 3: Only `Name and Metadata Recovered`
 * Hypothesis 4: Only `Name Recovered`

-The following inferences can be stated in words as "the observations are exceedingly more probable given Assertion 3 (`Only Name and Metadata Recovered`), rather than the other assertions."
+The following inferences can be stated in words as "the observations are exceedingly more probable given Hypothesis 3 (`Only Name and Metadata Recovered`), rather than the other hypotheses."

 ```json
 [